goauthentik/authentik/website/docs/providers/proxy/_nginx_proxy_manager.md

 # header from upstream' error when trying to access an application protected by goauthentik
 proxy_buffers 8 16k;
 proxy_buffer_size 32k;

+# Make sure not to redirect traffic to a port 4443
 port_in_redirect off;

 location / {